archelogos/CarND-Advanced-Lane-Lines/README.md

 The code can be a bit confused in the first sight, but the key point of the understanding is to keep in mind that the image, ideally, only has values non zero where the lane lines are placed.

-For that reason the calculation can be described as: getting all nonzeros from the image, applying the second order polynomial to both lines.
+For that reason the calculation can be described as: get all nonzeros points from the image, apply the second order polynomial to these points.

 ![alt text][image5]

 ### 5. Radius of curvature of the lane and the position of the vehicle with respect to center

-Once we had the lines values it was possible to determine the position of the vehicle and the radius of curvature.
+In this step we were looking for the vehicle position and the radius of curvature.

-For the position of the vehicle, it was assumed the camera is mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset we wanted to calculate.
+For the position of the vehicle, it was assumed the camera was mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset we wanted to calculate.

 First it was necessary to compute the best fitted x on each line (mean of all x values), and then it was calculated by taking the absolute value of the vehicle position minus the point in the middle along the horizontal axis.